PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-07 04:13:49
+Last updated: 2024-04-07 04:14:23
-Random Quote: Such a large bounty for such a small package. - The Client
+Random Quote: Women aren't soldiers, and they sure as hell don't fight on the front lines.
+They might break a nail. - John Flynn